TheProjectsX/youtube-toolkit/README.md

     > Customize YouTube video speed as you wish!
 (2x, 4x, 8x or anything you want!)
 -   ### Repeat Segment
     > Repeat Specific Segment of the Video.
 (For example, from 00:10:22 to 00:11:20.
 It will repeat the segments as long as you want!)
+-   ### Thumbnail Download
+    > Download the Thumbnail of the video in different Resolution.
 -   ### MORE INCOMING!!!

 ## Screenshots!